 - Issue Tracking

 Technology enablement is the key to developing reliable SOX documentation that maps your controls to the COSO Internal Control Framework.
 Taking control of your SOX documentation process makes SOX compliance significantly easier for everyone involved.
 Auditors, process owners, executives, and external auditors will be able to gain instant visibility into your control certification status and sync updates across risks, controls, and testing information.
 If you have not taken the critical step to take charge of your documentation, there is no reason to wait any longer.
-AuditBoard helps organizations achieve compliance and scale their compliance programs to take on increasing requirements.
-Request a free demo today and learn how compliance management software can help you save time so that you can focus on more value-added activities.
+Learn how connected SOX compliance software can help your organization achieve compliance and scale your compliance programs to take on increasing requirements..